ruby-formatter/rufo-vim/README.md

 ## Troubleshooting

-If the plugin does not seem to be loading, make sure you are not using `vim.tiny`.
+If the plugin does not seem to be loading, make sure you are not using `vim.tiny` :

 ```
 $ ls -l /etc/alternatives/vi